Vault-Co/DeepFreeze/README.md

 they are immutable at run-time.
 This polyfill will work even on IE5.5 and gives your code a nice organized look that is self-documenting.

-It vastly improves maintainability in the unfortunate instance where you are hit by a bus and never commented your code.
-Ask yourself if you did not come in tomorrow could another coder pick up where you left off?
+It vastly improves maintainability and readability.